-- (f) Firm - i.
-A sole practitioner, partnership or corporation of professional accountants - ii.
-An entity that controls such parties through ownership, management or other means; and - iii.
-An entity controlled by such parties through ownership, management, or other means.
-[ISSUE C.2: Definitions Other] - (g) Inspection In relation to completed engagements, procedures designed to provide evidence of compliance by engagement teams with the firm's quality control policies and procedures. - (h) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - (i) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements.
+- (g) Firm A sole practitioner, partnership or corporation or other entity of professional accountants.
+[Issue B.1] - (h) Inspection In relation to completed engagements, procedures designed to provide evidence of compliance by engagement teams with the firm's quality control policies and procedures. - (i) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - (j) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (k) Network firm A firm or entity that belongs to a network. - (l) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.

-- (j) Network firm [ISSUE C.2: Definitions Other]- A firm or entity that belongs to a network. - (k) Network [ISSUE C.2: Definitions Other] A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (l) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (m) Personnel Partners and staff. - (n) Professional standards IAASB Engagement Standards, as defined in the IAASB's "Preface to the International Standards on Quality Control, Auditing, Review, Other Assurance and Related Services," and relevant ethical requirements. - (o) Reasonable assurance In the context of this ISQC, a high, but not absolute, level of assurance. - (p) Relevant ethical requirements Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Parts A and B of the International Federation of Accountants' Code of Ethics for Professional Accountants (IFAC Code) together with national requirements that are more restrictive.
-[ISSUE C.1: Definitions Other] - (q) Staff Professionals, other than partners, including any experts the firm employs. - (r) Suitably qualified external person An individual outside the firm with the capabilities and competence to act as an engagement partner, for example a partner of another firm, or an employee (with appropriate experience) of either a professional accountancy body whose members may perform audits and reviews of historical financial information, or other assurance or related services engagements, or of an organization that provides relevant quality control services.
+- (m) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (n) Personnel Partners and staff. - (o) Professional standards IAASB Engagement Standards, as defined in the IAASB's "Preface to the International Standards on Quality Control, Auditing, Review, Other Assurance and Related Services," and relevant ethical requirements. - (p) Reasonable assurance In the context of this ISQC, a high, but not absolute, level of assurance. - (q) Relevant ethical requirements Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Parts A and B of the International Federation of Accountants' Code of Ethics for Professional Accountants (IFAC Code) together with national requirements that are more restrictive. - (r) Staff Professionals, other than partners, including any experts the firm employs. - (s) Suitably qualified external person An individual outside the firm with the competence and capabilities to act as an engagement partner, for example a partner of another firm, or an employee (with appropriate experience) of either a professional accountancy body whose members may perform audits and reviews of historical financial information, or other assurance or related services engagements, or of an organization that provides relevant quality control services.